Banandy-w/Selenium-Python-Tests/README.md

 Mainly this project is to get an understanding of automation to improve my skillset as a QA Engineer

 ## Summary
 In this project, I explore automation test case creation by first using a basicm but fundamental feature that will help enable learning the basics of selenium also.
 In this case I chose the login feature.
 By doing so I learn navigation and best practices for waiting and interacting with elements that have yet to be loaded.
 Ultimately, I want to create a test suite for more than one feature, so the design pattern of a [page object model](https://www.selenium.dev/documentation/test_practices/encouraged/page_object_models)(POM) was needed to write tests in a sustainable and scalable fashion.
-Hopefully when the POM is implemented, writing test cases/suites in pytest should become a simple matter.
+After the POM is implemented, we utilize pytest to streamline the test results.

-## Journey Overview WIP
+## Journey Overview

 I needed a functioning product with data that interests me.
 Naturally gravitated towards gaming so I chose <https://tracker.gg/> which is a website that tracks performance across various competitive online games.
 Second, test a feature that every user would probalby use but isn't too complicated to get our feet wet with automation.
 I decided login with navigation instead of directly openning to the login page.
 <details>